Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Introduction

 \section{Introduction}

-Computer use agent has been an attractive technology that follows the users' instructions to manipulate computers and match the users' expectations, and it has been a milestone towards general artificial intelligence.
-In order to achieve the goal of computer use, the agent should understand the computer environment, provide a plan based on the instructions, and finally manipulate the computer.
+Computer-use agents have been an attractive technology that follows users' instructions to manipulate computers and match their expectations, marking a milestone towards general artificial intelligence.
+As the browser is the most important software on a computer, the agent's functions are divided into two categories.
+The first one involves manipulating the web browser, and the second consists of using other software, such as office applications, media players, IDEs, and so on.
+To achieve the goal of computer use, the agent must understand the computer environment, provide a plan based on the instructions, and ultimately manipulate the computer.
 For the computer environment, researchers will take a screenshot as a representation of that.
-With the development of the MLLMs~\cite{bai2025qwen2,guo2025seed1}, they have the remarkable ability of perception and reasoning, which can meet the requirements of a computer-use agent.
+With the development of Multi-modal Large Language Models (MLLMs), such as~\cite{bai2025qwen2,guo2025seed1}, they possess a remarkable ability for perception and reasoning, which can meet the requirements of a computer-use agent.
+Meanwhile, these models satisfy the requirement of making execution plans and operating the computer after some post-training.